 People could smoke in public back then

+One of the factors that impact Stranger Things age rating is how often people smoke cigarettes.
 Almost more unbelievable than the existence of the Mindflayer monster is the fact that Chief of Police John Hopper is seen smoking cigarettes — a lot.
 Smoking today is off-limits in most public places, and on-screen depictions in contemporary films are likewise frowned upon.
 Today’s generation has never been asked “Smoking or Non?” when being seated at a restaurant, so they probably don’t understand what a big deal it is to see someone smoking so openly in a TV show.

 Smoking may not be in vogue like it used to be, but there’s something else kids do understand — vaping.
 Use of e-cigarettes has skyrocketed among America’s youth, and it’s a rising public health concern.
 Ask them what they’ve experienced at school and with friends, and what they think of vaping.